SAP-samples/teched2022-DT264/README.md

 The SAP Mobile Start app is your native entry point to SAP’s mobile universe.
 Discover how to set up and configure SAP Mobile Start with SAP S/4HANA and how to add your native apps.
 You will understand all the prerequisites and necessary steps.

 > **NOTE:** *SAP Launchpad Service* is part of the SAP Build portfolio.
 In early 2023, we launch a new experience with the new name **SAP Build Work Zone, Standard**.
 You can learn more in the [Roadmap Explorer](https://roadmaps.sap.com/board?PRODUCT=73554900100800003081&PRODUCT=73555000100800002781&range=CURRENT-LAST#Q3%202022).
-Please be aware that some screenshots or systems in this Hands-on material might still contain the former name.
+Please be aware that some screenshots or systems in this Hands-on material might still contain the former name *SAP Launchpad Service*.
 > <p align="center"><img src="./images/sap-build-work-zone.png" width="65%" /></p>

 ## Requirements